eimioda/eimioda.github.io/baseball.md

 ## Baseball Analytics Data Pipeline

-A data pipeline project focused on collecting, transforming, and preparing baseball data for analysis and visualization.
+A data pipeline project focused on collecting, transforming, and querying MLB performance and salary data.
+The project includes a SQLite relational database and SQL queries for player filtering, leaderboard analysis, and performance exploration.
+An interactive Streamlit dashboard integrates a linear regression model to generate salary predictions from player performance metrics.

-**Tools:** Python, SQL, ETL, Streamlit
+**Methods:** Python, SQL, SQLite, ETL, Streamlit

+*Coming soon.*

+## MLB Salary Prediction Using Machine Learning

+A machine learning project focused on predicting MLB player salaries from historical batting performance data.

+The project compares Lasso Regression, Random Forest, and k-Nearest Neighbors models, with preprocessing and feature engineering including dataset merging, missing-value imputation, and log transformation of salary distributions.

+Models were evaluated using RMSE with K-fold cross-validation and GridSearchCV, with feature importance analysis used to identify key predictors of player salary.

+**Methods:** Python, Scikit-learn, Lasso Regression, Random Forest, k-Nearest Neighbors

 *Coming soon.*